We're giving you the chance to win back the value of your meal - every time you dine this month!

 The categorisation dates back to 1926, when Michelin wanted to broaden the appeal of the guide it had launched in 1900 as a way of directing French drivers to amenities such as restaurants and garages.
 Michelin is first and foremost a tyre manufacturer, lest anyone forget, and the red guides are its most valuable marketing tool.
 The second and third stars were introduced in 1933 and have been causing chefs sleepless nights ever since.
 Put simply: winning a Michelin star is the life’s goal of many chefs.
 And once one star has been won, the second and third stars are the next pinnacles of success to climb.

 Restaurant Gordon Ramsay is the London restaurant which has held three stars the longest, followed by Alain Ducasse at The Dorchester.
-The pair of three stars were joined in 2019 by Sketch Lecture Room and Library - which won its first star way back in 2005, and in 2021 by both Hélène Darroze at The Connaught and Core by Clare Smyth.
-The guide isn't just about the restaurants at the top, though - some of the top michelin star restaurants London has to offer span a huge range of different cuisines.
-London is one of the most diverse food cities in the world and even among the upper echelons of the guide you'll find Michelin star Indian restaurants in London, Michelin star Italian restaurants in London, and plenty of great modern British options too.
+The pair of three stars were joined in 2019 by Sketch Lecture Room and Library, which won its first star way back in 2005, then in 2021 both Hélène Darroze at The Connaught and Core by Clare Smyth rose to the same acclaim.
+The guide isn't just about the restaurants at the top, though - some of the top Michelin star restaurants London has to offer span a huge range of different cuisines.
+London is one of the most diverse food cities in the world, and even among the upper echelons of the guide, you'll spot Michelin-starred Indian restaurants in London, Michelin-starred Italian restaurants in London, and plenty of great modern British options too.

 SKIP TO THE BEST SECTION